ricevind/HeatSquare/README.md

 angular-es6-webpack-starter
 =============================

-An Angular 1 Starter kit featuring Angular 1, ES6, Webpack, UI-Router, SCSS, HMR, Multi config Webpack.
+An Angular 1 Starter kit featuring Angular 1, ES6, Webpack, UI-Router, SCSS, HMR, Protractor and multi environments.

 This seed repo serves as an Angular 1 starter for anyone looking to get up and running with Angular 1 and ES6 fast.
 Using Webpack for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end tests.